YorickPeterse/aeon/docs/source/getting-started/installation.md

 ### Building

-When building from source, you can produce a debug build, a release build, or a profile build.
+When building from source, you can produce a debug build, or a release build.

 Debug builds are slow but compile fast and contain debugging symbols.
 Release builds are fast, but take a little longer to compile (typically around one minute).
-Profile builds are release builds that contain debugging symbols.
-Profile builds can take several minutes to compile, so we recommend only using these when necessary.

 The commands and their outputs per build type are as follows: